History of Banbury: 1869–1964

 The growth of Banbury's population had nearly stopped by the 1920s, and people left the town as its market and its economic importance in the district declined: it is recorded that only 9,700 animals were sold there in the whole of 1924, compared with 6,300 at the town's Michaelmas Fair alone in 1832.
 The town's existing industries were mostly unsuccessful and in steady decline.
 The Banbury Tweed Co. closed its factory in 1932 and the Britannia Works, which made agricultural machinery, closed in 1933.
 But in the 1930s the town's economy became more diversified and less closely linked with the surrounding countryside and towns such as Daventry, Bloxham, Bicester and Southam.
 In 1927 a large factory for corsets and surgical supports (Spencer Corsets Ltd) opened in a disused clothing factory in Britannia Road, and the manufacture of electrical equipment by Switchgear and Equipment Ltd. started in 1932, first in part of the disused machinery Britannia Works; it moved to a newly built factory on the Southam road around 1939.
 New industries continued to be attracted to Banbury after the Second World War, and in the 1950s the council established the Southam Road Industrial Estate, which attracted a wide range of industrial installations and works to the town.
 The 60-year-old cabinet works near The Mill centre and the Cherwell Engineering works on the Canalside estate also closed in the late 1950s.

-In the late 1920s the economy of Banbury was revolutionised by the arrival of new industries and in particular by the relocation of the out of town livestock market to Grimsbury it used to be held in Neithrop and/or Bridge Street, Banbury.
-The new site selected due to its proximity to the railway station.
+In the late 1920s the economy of Banbury was revolutionised by the arrival of new industries and in particular by the relocation of the out-of-town livestock market to Grimsbury it used to be held in Neithrop and/or Bridge Street, Banbury.
+The new site was selected due to its proximity to the railway station.

 The Northern Aluminium Co.
 Ltd. or Alcan Industries Ltd. pig and rolled aluminium factory was opened in 1931 on land acquired in 1929 on the east of the Southam road, in the then hamlet of Hardwick.
 The various Alcan facilities on the 53 acre site closed between 2006 and 2007.
 The factory was demolished between 2008 and 2009.
 The laboratory was also closed in 2004 and demolished in 2009.

-The Northern Aluminium Company (ALCAN) sheet rolling factory That had been was built to the north of Banbury in 1931 expanded again in the mid 30s to meet increased demand from the aircraft industry. (it employed 4,000 people at its war time peak, many of them women.)
-60% of its war time metal came from Banbury, working in conjunction with an aluminium recycling plant near Adderbury which processed metal from crashed English and German air planes.
+The Northern Aluminium Company (ALCAN) sheet rolling factory That had been was built to the north of Banbury in 1931 expanded again in the mid-30s to meet increased demand from the aircraft industry. (it employed 4,000 people at its wartime peak, many of them women.)
+60% of its wartime metal came from Banbury, working in conjunction with an aluminium recycling plant near Adderbury which processed metal from crashed English and German aeroplanes.